stygian-phrygian/hypatia/README.md

 Recorded audio can come from the hardware audio input *or* from the Master output (ie. resampling).
 Recorded audio can then be loaded into a sample slot (which should be set to a Part for playback)

-Audio input can only come from 1 source currently.
+Audio input can only come from 1 source currently (no multitrack recording).
 Audio input can be monitored in real-time though.
 Monitored audio input can either flow into master directly or through an FXSend (then master).